 We were just casino hopping at this point.

 While we walked through the Linq, this happened while I slipped away to the player's club (I took advantage of the empty line):

 After, I couldn't help but stop into the Cromwell.

-We like the casino because my Fiancé can't lose me in here since the footprint is smaller compared to the other mega resorts.
+I like this casino a lot because its easier to not get lost here as the footprint is much smaller compared to other mega resorts.

 I always play their Emerald Sevens Megabucks here.